BibleCorps/ENG-B1-Anderson1864-pd-USFM/README.md

 * A scanned facsimile of the 1866 edition was downloaded from DCL on 2009-10-21.
 * The DCL seems to no longer be online.
 * The PDF file does not have a selectable text layer.
-* Errors in the SFM files often coincide with the locations of word-wrap hyphens in the PDF.
+* Errors (now fixed) in the SFM files often coincided with the locations of word-wrap hyphens in the PDF.

 ## Modern reprints
 ### University of Michigan (Michigan Historical Reprint Series)